larswillems/security/README.md

 ## How to run
 The server for the chat platform is written in [NodeJS](https://nodejs.org/en/download/), and uses [Socket.IO](https://socket.io/docs/v4/) for communication.
 The front-end itself is a simple web client utilizing jQuery, Bootstrap and Socket.IO.

-For the initial setup, open the `Chat` folder in your terminal and execute the following commands:
+For the initial setup, open the `Chat` folder in your terminal and execute the following command:

 ```
 $ npm install